Why Apply for the Germany Opportunity Card?

 • Joint application with spouse at the same German mission (one point)

-Requirements for Germany Opportunity Card
+Requirements for the Germany Opportunity Card

 Applicants must have the following requirements for a Germany Opportunity Card: